Flying with a Baby: Tips and Useful Gadgets

 7. Food for the Baby

 Most people don’t know this but on international flights that feed all the passengers, your baby can get a meal as well.
 You can request a baby meal entirely free of charge.
-Quite often we get so much food that Dylan cannot even eat it all.
+Quite often we get so much food that the babies cannot even eat it all.

 But, I still recommend bringing something in case the baby doesn’t like what’s provided.
 Once Dylan was old enough to eat on his own, crunchies like these ones can keep him occupied for a while.